Charles Peake: Early life and career

 Peake served in the Royal Leicestershire Regiment during the First World War, being commissioned into the 1/4th Battalion in 1915.
 He was awarded the Military Cross in June 1916.
 His service also included attachment to the regiment's 9th Battalion.
 Peake was discharged in 1918.

 He joined Her Majesty's Diplomatic Service in 1922.
 His first appointment was in Sofia, subsequently being posted to Tokyo, Paris, Washington, D.C., and Tangier.

 In 1939, Peake became head of the Foreign Office News Department and chief press adviser at the Ministry of Information.
 In 1941 he was posted to Washington as Acting Counsellor.

 In 1946 he became Ambassador to Yugoslavia, before his appointment as Ambassador to Greece in 1951.
 He served in the position until 1957.

 He was invested as a Knight Grand Cross of the Order of St Michael and St George in 1956.

 Personal life

 Peake married Catherine Marie Knight, with whom he had four sons.

+Archives

+Churchill Archives Centre holds several diaries written by Charles Peake in 1941, 1954, and 1956-7.
+The National Archives, Borthwick Institute for Archives, Lincoln College Archives, University of Oxford and the Royal Institute of International Affairs, also hold papers relating to Peake's work.